bitfocus/companion-module-newtek-tricaster/companion/HELP.md

 ### Configuration

 - On the Tricaster under Administration Tools, turn off the LivePanel password
-- Enter the IP address of the Tricaster in the module settings
+- Enter the IP address or hostname of the Tricaster in the module settings
-- _Optional: To get variables from DataLink, enable polling in the module settings.
-The interval must be at least 500ms_
+- _Optional: To get variables from DataLink, enable "DataLink Variables" in the module settings"_

 ### Available Actions